AriFordsham/GHCWiki/late-dmd.md

 - [e4a1d2d0a71bf335a04eaf93deb440b709f9430e](/trac/ghc/changeset/e4a1d2d0a71bf335a04eaf93deb440b709f9430e/ghc) - SPJ finished what c080f727 started by further simplifying things I hadn't recognized as possible
 - [34728de0f059d8e076981448392203f2501aa120](/trac/ghc/changeset/34728de0f059d8e076981448392203f2501aa120/ghc) - I updated the documentation and a source Note for -flate-dmd-anal and -ffun-to-thunk

-## Commit notes
+The -flate-dmd-anal flag runs the demand analysis a second time just before CorePrep, with a subsequent run of the Simplifier.
+Cf [\#7782](https://gitlab.haskell.org//ghc/ghc/issues/7782).

-The -flate-dmd-anal flag runs the demand analysis a second time just before CorePrep.
 It's not on by default yet, but we hope -O2 will eventually imply it, perhaps even for the GHC 7.8 release.

-The bulk of this patch merely simplifies the treatment of wrappers in interface files.
+The bulk of this patch merely simplifies the treatment of wrappers in interface files; see "Removing the clever .hi files scheme" below.

-## TODO
+### TODO

 - Ask the performance czars and community for help in determining if we should make -O2 imply -flate-dmd-anal.